Other · Lajas, PR

 How does Municipality of Lajas's safety record compare to industry average?

 Municipality of Lajas's total OSHA penalty of $0 is below the Other industry average of $0 per employer.
-The employer has 0 inspections compared to the industry average of 0.0 per employer.
+The employer has 0 inspections compared to the industry average of 0.1 per employer.
+For a direct comparison, Department of Justice - Task Force in San Juan, PR is a similar other employer with $0 in current penalties.

 Explore PlainWorker